srobb1/RelocaTE/README.md

 0: means only one large job will be ran.
 1: many shell scripts will be generated for the user to run

 Break down the single big job of relocaTE into as many smaller jobs as possible.
 If selected this option will cause the creation of shell scripts which can be manually ran or submitted to a queue.
 This enables the jobs to be run in parallel.
 The folders of shell scripts should be run as ordered.
 Step_1 needs to run and be complete before Step_2 jobs can be proper started.
 If the genome fasta had already been split and indexed this job will be skipped.
-The alternative (0) would be to run one after the other (int, 0=false or 1=true) [1]

  </td>
   </tr>